mwshinn/mwshinn.github.io/index.md

 ## Neuroscience research

-I want to understand computations in the brain: the algorithms the brain uses to make sense the world, and the implementation of those algorithms on neural hardware.
-I focus on the computations involved in vision and decision-making, including how the brain's cellular anatomy and high-dimensional activity patterns give rise to complex behavior.
-(Technical keywords: *single cell transcriptomics, electrophysiology, theoretical neuroscience, generalized drift-diffusion model, resting state fMRI, connectomics*)
+I want to understand computations in the brain: this includes deciphering the algorithms the brain uses to make sense the world, as well as uncovering the implementation of those algorithms on neural hardware.
+I focus on the computations involved in vision and decision-making, using clues ranging from cellular anatomy to high-dimensional activity patterns.
+(Technical keywords:
+*single cell transcriptomics, electrophysiology, theoretical neuroscience, V1, generalized drift-diffusion model, resting state fMRI, connectomics*)

 [List of publications](https://scholar.google.com/citations?hl=en&user=ytVKRfkAAAAJ&view_op=list_works&sortby=pubdate)